-Based on the TERM Lite analysis, roughly 60 percent of SunRail's roughly \$11.8 million backlog falls into Tier 3, the lowest level of reinvestment priority shown in Figure 4-9, with the remaining 40 percent in Tier 2 (and no assets in tier 1).
-This reflects the fact that SunRail assets are in, or very near a state of good repair.
-Hence, assets that are determined to be in the backlog represent a very small share of SunRail's asset portfolio (2.6 percent) and have entered the backlog relatively recently (i.e., recently exceeded their expected useful lives) and are therefore unlikely to have any negative impact on service quality.
+Based on the TERM Lite analysis, nearly all of SunRail's roughly \$13.6 million backlog falls into Tier 3, the lowest level of reinvestment priority shown in Figure 4-9, with only 1 percent in Tier 2 (and no assets in Tier 1).
+This reflects the fact that SunRail assets are in, or very near, a state of good repair.
+Hence, assets that are determined to be in the backlog represent a very small share of SunRail's asset portfolio (2.5 percent) and have entered the backlog relatively recently (i.e., recently exceeded their expected useful lives) and are therefore unlikely to have any negative impact on service quality.
+Moreover, given these assets are in Tier 3, they represent a very low risk to SunRail operations.